Yorkshire Guide - main picture

 Filey Town

 The town itself is set in the middle of the bay running up and on top of the cliffs.
 It seems almost caught in a timewarp being gentle without being genteel, retaining much of its character from the holiday peak of the 60's and early 70's.
 There are no large hotels, but quite a few small ones, tons of holiday cottages and still a good smattering of B&B accommodation.
 There used to be two cinemas, but one's now a large pub and goodness only knows what the other one is.
-There's a couple of pubs, but none of them are anything to write home about, a handfull of decent eateries and lots of good chip shops and greasy spoons.
+There's a good few pubs (see below), but none of them are mindblowing, a handful of decent eateries and lots of good chip shops and greasy spoons.
 I noticed The Star has been refurbished recently and a restaurant added, so maybe that will improve things.
 The Crescent The majority of the town is flat and easy, and much of the cliffs have been terraced into gardens, with narrow paths and ginnels everywhere.
 There used to be a tiny theatre on the cliffs called the Sun Lounge, but that's "The Rendezvous" cafe nowadays doing a fine line in chips with everything.

 Parking used to be a nightmare, but the council built a huge car park at the Southern edge of the town and it's all OK now.
 There's also a big car park to the North on the Brigg, but be warned that both are fanatically patrolled by wardens so don't be tempted to chance it.
 There's quite a lot of parking directly on the sea front but you have to be an early bird to get it.
 There's currently a team of three wardens working in Filey, and they are keen as mustard.
 They seem to believe their job is to drive visitors away and they can routinely be seen with tape measures and digital cameras looking for anyone who hasn't parked quite as neatly as they should.
 The easiest solution of course would be to get rid of them and use the money saved to introduce diagonal parking on the front.
 That's unlikely to happen as Filey is ruled by dictat from Scarborough, and it would involve some creative thinking - and we all know not to expect too much of that from Local Government.